The Ballard Center is an academic center that interacts with students, faculty, and practitioners to search for pattern-breaking social impact.

 - vetted by professional social impact groups (Skoll Foundation, Schwab Foundation, Ashoka, Peery Foundation, Mulago Foundation, etc.)

-- or, are a social issue, outcomes-based organization with great outcome data and are interested in obtaining impact data
+- or, are an impact-based organization with great outcome data and are already working to obtain impact data

 - or, are one of the student teams receiving Best Venture status through the Ballard Center.